Measuring the Infinite: Interpolation Theory, Lorentz Spaces, and Dispersive PDEs: Rearrangement-Invariant Spaces

-While the decreasing rearrangement provides beautiful geometric clarity, it harbors a fatal flaw for functional analysis: it is not sub-additive.
+While the decreasing rearrangement provides beautiful geometric clarity, it harbors a complication for functional analysis: it is not sub-additive.
 In general, the rearrangement of a sum is not bounded by the sum of the rearrangements; that is, $(f+g)^* \le f^* + g^*$ is generally false.

-\textit{Analytic Motivation:} To conduct rigorous functional analysis and solve differential equations, we require a complete metric space---a Banach space.
-Without the triangle inequality, we merely have a quasi-norm, which makes proving operator bounds exceptionally difficult.\textsuperscript{8} We must artificially induce sub-additivity into the rearrangement profile.
+To conduct rigorous functional analysis and solve differential equations, we require a complete normed space, such as a Banach space.
+Without the triangle inequality, we merely have a quasi-norm, which makes proving operator bounds exceptionally difficult.
+We must artificially induce sub-additivity into the rearrangement profile.

-We rectify this by applying the aforementioned Hardy operator to compute the running integral average of the decreasing rearrangement.
+We rectify this by applying the aforementioned Hardy operator (introduced in Section 1) to compute the running integral average of the decreasing rearrangement.
 We denote this maximal function as $f^{**}$:

 Because $f^{**}$ represents an integral average of a non-increasing function $f^*$, it is inherently larger than or equal to $f^*$.
 More importantly, the integration process restores sub-additivity.
-The functional strictly satisfies $(f+g)^{**} \le f^{**} + g^{**}$.\textsuperscript{1} With this sub-additive, rearrangement-invariant profile in hand, we are fully equipped to define a highly sensitive class of intermediate function spaces.
+The functional strictly satisfies $(f+g)^{**} \le f^{**} + g^{**}$ (\cite{Berg}, \cite{Ben}, \cite{DeVore}, \cite{Hardy}).
+With this sub-additive, rearrangement-invariant profile in hand, we are equipped to define a highly sensitive class of intermediate function spaces.